 Workday Recruiting is a module within the broader Workday HCM suite.
 It’s tightly integrated with Workday’s HR, payroll, and workforce planning tools, making it a natural fit for organizations already running Workday.
 As a standalone recruiting tool, it lacks the sourcing depth and outreach automation of purpose-built platforms.

 Pricing: Approximately $34-$42/user/mo as part of the Workday HCM suite.
 Enterprise contracts typically start at $100K+/yr.
-No free tier, no standalone recruiting option.
+Full HCM suite required - standalone recruiting or complimentary access isn’t available.

 Good for: Organizations already using Workday HCM that want native recruiting integration.
 Not practical as a standalone recruiting solution.
 For a deeper dive, see our guide to building your recruiting tech stack.